 Reprint Requests and Permissions

 PT in Motion encourages the participation of all readers in the magazine.
-If you have story ideas or news leads, please call Donald E. Tepper, Editor, 800/999-2782, ext 8551; or e-mail email@example.com.
+If you have story ideas or news leads, please call Donald Tepper, editor, 800/999-2782, ext 8551; or e-mail firstname.lastname@example.org.

 PT in Motion also welcomes original contributions from individuals both within and outside the field of physical therapy.
-Contributions will be considered when they fall into one of the editorial categories identified below.
+Contributions will be considered when they fall into 1 of the editorial categories identified below.

-Before you begin writing an article for submission to PT in Motion, it is advisable to send a detailed query or an outline of your proposed article to the PT in Motion editorial office.
+Before you begin writing an article for submission to PT in Motion, send a detailed query or an outline of your proposed article to the PT in Motion editorial office.
 This allows staff to give you feedback and helps in editorial planning for the magazine.
 If you are interested in submitting an article that you have already written, no outline is necessary.

-For most reference, capitalization, punctuation, grammar, and usage conventions, PT in Motion follows the style outlined in the American Medical Association Manual of Style, 9th ed.
+For most reference, capitalization, punctuation, grammar, and usage conventions, PT in Motion follows the style outlined in the latest edition of the American Medical Association Manual of Style.
 In addition, terminology usage in all submissions should be consistent with definitions provided in APTA's Guide to Physical Therapist Practice.

 Graphics and photographs.
 Graphs, charts, sample forms, and photographs may add clarity to an article.
-Color or black-and-white photographs are accepted.
-Photographs may be submitted as slides or prints.
+Only high-resolution (300 dpi or higher) color or black-and-white files are accepted.
 Authors must obtain and submit written permission to publish photographs in which subjects are recognizable.
 (See sample form at the end of this document for wording.)
 This statement must be signed by the subject, parent, or guardian.
 To reprint illustrations, photographs, figures, or tables taken from other sources, authors must obtain and submit written permission from the original sources, in the name of APTA.

 Manufacturer information.
 When mentioning equipment or products in an article, authors should provide the names and addresses of the manufacturers.
 Mention of specific products or companies does not imply endorsement by PT in Motion or the American Physical Therapy Association.

 Format for submission.
-Type all submissions, double-spaced, with 1-inch margins on each side.
+Submissions must be emailed, either as Word file attachments or with the article text contained within the email message.
+If submitted in Word, double-spaced, with 1-inch margins on each side.
 Do not use all-capital or script type.
 Recommended length of articles: 1,500 to 2,500 words.

 On the title page, include each author s name, title, affiliation, and address.
-Indicate which author is the corresponding author, and include his or her daytime and evening telephone numbers, mailing address, e-mail address, and FAX number.
+Indicate which author is the corresponding author, and include his or her daytime and evening telephone numbers, mailing address, and e-mail address.

 Enclose a copyright release statement signed and dated by all authors.
 (See sample form.)